tezov/plugin_projet/README.md

 // here an example of library android plugin configuration (projectVersion and projectPath are constants coming from buildSrc) android {
+    //namespace, sourceSet, will be done by tezov config plugin

     compileSdk = projectVersion.defaultCompileSdk
     compileOptions {
         sourceCompatibility = projectVersion.javasource